 Undergraduate Research Grants

 Northwestern’s Office of Undergraduate Research administers many programs that may be of interest to Communication Studies majors, including the Academic Year Undergraduate Research Grants and Summer Undergraduate Research Grants .
 With faculty supervision, recipients of these grants are able to conduct independent research or creative work in any field of study.
-Alternately, students interested in assisting a faculty member with his or her current research may decide to pursue the Undergraduate Research Assistant Program .
-Regardless of their program of interest, students are encouraged to visit the Office of Undergraduate Research’s website to learn valuable information about the benefits of research and helpful tips on crafting a winning research proposal.
+Alternately, students may apply to assist a faculty member who has secured funding through the Undergraduate Research Assistant Program with his or her current research.

 Faculty Research Labs